Rewiring making buzzing noise

 Electrical

-The answer to 'rewiring making buzzing noise' is that a buzzing sound during electrical rewiring is often caused by loose connections or improper wiring.
-This can be a sign of a serious issue that requires professional attention to ensure safety and prevent further damage.
+The answer to 'rewiring making buzzing noise' is that a buzzing noise during electrical rewiring is often caused by loose connections or improper grounding.
+This can be a sign of a serious electrical issue that requires immediate attention from a professional electrician.

 Frequently Asked Questions